chinam543/Earthquake_Damage/README.md

 # Earthquake_Damage
-This Data if from Driven Data Competition: https://www.drivendata.org/competitions/57/nepal-earthquake/ Predict the ordinal variable damage_grade, which represents a level of damage to the building that was hit by the earthquake.
+This Data if from Driven Data Competition: https://www.drivendata.org/competitions/57/nepal-earthquake/ <br>
+Predict the ordinal variable damage_grade, which represents a level of damage to the building that was hit by the earthquake.
 There are 3 grades of the damage:

 1 represents low damage